 There is nothing more satisfying for me than hearing, “I have been in therapy for years talking about this and today with you is the first time I felt like someone really believed me.”
-The individual comes to this relief when he/she senses my intention and ability to hear their story, be emotionally present, and be impacted emotionally by him/her.
+The individual comes to this relief when they sense my intention and ability to hear their story, be emotionally present, and be impacted emotionally by them.
 Possibly for the first time, the person is “seen” without judgment.
-And I let him/her know that I appreciate that willingness to let me in on something that is so personal and sacred.
+And I let them know that I appreciate that willingness to let me in on something that is so personal and sacred.

-With either child or adult trauma, even if the person has people who genuinely care in their life, he/she is often left with feelings of loneliness since very few people (therapists included) are able to go to that deep emotional place.
-This is more than understanding details, the listener must obviously demonstrate that he/her is emotionally and physically impacted by what he/she is seeing, sensing, and hearing.
-His/her eyes could moisten, tears could flow, face may soften, and the body language and voice intonation somehow must genuinely show caring.
+With either child or adult trauma, even if the person has people who genuinely care in their life, they are often left with feelings of loneliness since very few people (therapists included) are able to go to that deep emotional place.
+This is more than understanding details, the listener must obviously demonstrate that they are emotionally and physically impacted by what they are seeing, sensing, and hearing.
+Their eyes could moisten, tears could flow, face may soften, and the body language and voice intonation somehow must genuinely show caring.

 This is the power and miracle of Interpersonal Neurobiology (IPNB)—that we can influence each others neurology in a significant way.
 Unfortunately, many of our parents did not know how to give us this gift of being seen, since they never experienced this themselves.
 As an IPNB therapist we must first find a way to experience this emotional resonance for ourselves with a partner, therapist, friend, lover, or someone else.
 Unless we know this emotionally, not intellectually, then we cannot possibly give it to another or participate in this exchange.